 - You will place in a locker or cubicle all personal belongings, including cell phones, watches, pagers, tablet PCs, iPods/media players, fitness and tracking monitors, any device with transmitting or receiving capabilities (e.g., bluetooth), formulas, study materials, notes, papers, pens/pencils, and your purse or wallet, before you enter the testing room (or Orientation Room for Step 2 CS).

 - During computer-based testing (Steps 1, 2 CK, and 3), you will leave your testing station for breaks only when the break screen is visible on your monitor.
 It is a violation of the Rules of Conduct if you indicate on the center log that your break screen is visible when it is not.

 - You will maintain the confidentiality of the materials, including, but not limited to, the multiple-choice items and the case content for Step 2 CS and Primum CCS.
 You will not reproduce or attempt to reproduce examination materials through recording, memorization, or by any other means.
-Also, you will not provide information relating to examination content to individuals who may be taking the examination.
+Also, you will not provide information relating to examination content to anyone who may be taking or preparing others to take the examination.
 This includes postings regarding examination content and/or answers on the Internet.

 Personal Belongings - What You Can Bring Into The Testing Room

 Personal items are prohibited in the secure areas of the testing center.
 For computer-based examinations (Step 1, Step 2 CK, and Step 3), the only items you are allowed to bring into the testing room are soft-foam earplugs without strings.
 Earplugs must be removed from the packaging and ready for inspection by test center staff during check-in and must also remain at your workstation during all breaks.
 Visit the USMLE website for more information.